Want to learn new ways to make extra money?

 Think of online surveys as a type of focus group, except in this case, everything is done online.
 And you still get paid!

-What kind of questions can you expect on online surveys?
+What kind of survey questions can you expect to answer?

 When it comes to making business decisions, data is really important.